-Admission for the college credit studies is open to all applicants who meet at least one of the methods of regular admission listed below.
-However, admission to the college does not imply admission to all programs.
+Admission for the college credit studies is open to all applicants who meet at least one of the methods of regular admission.
+Students who are academically under-prepared may be required to enroll in developmental courses in accordance with the Texas Success Initiative rules and regulations.
+Admission to the college does not imply admission to all programs.

-Guidelines for admission to the Associate Degree Nursing (ADN), Dental Hygiene, Physical Therapist Assistant, Radiologic Technology, Vocational Nursing (LVN), Human Services, Emergency Medical Technology, Surgical Technology, and Police Academy are given in the degree requirements section of this catalog or from the respective program directors or on the college website under "Programs".
+Guidelines for admission to the Associate Degree Nursing (ADN), Dental Hygiene, Physical Therapist Assistant, Radiologic Technology, Vocational Nursing (LVN), Human Services, Emergency Medical Technology, and Police Academy are given in the degree requirements section of this catalog or from the respective program directors or on the college website under "Programs".